zer0cache/matic-docs/docs/contribute/contributor-guidelines.md

 slug: orientation
 ---

-## Identify an area to Contribute too
+## Identify an area to Contribute to

 There are several ways to identify an area where you can contribute to the Wiki: